How to Develop Incredible Self-Discipline

 There are many distractions that can present themselves to us on a daily basis.

-One of the toughest things for us to do is say no to ourselves.
-Especially when it is saying no to something pleasurable in favor of something we need to do.
+One of the toughest things to do is say no to ourselves.
+Especially when it is saying no to something pleasurable in favor of something we need to do (like running or lifting instead of hanging out with friends).

-However, if we want to build self-discipline then it is a habit we must adopt.
+However, if you want to build self-discipline and be the best player you can be, then it is a habit you must adopt.

 Do you want to eat healthier?
 You must say no to junk food.
-Do you want to exercise more?
-You must say no to watching tv after work instead of going to the gym.
+Do you want to train more?
+You must say no to watching tv after school or practice.
 Do you want to become more productive?
 You must say no to procrastination.

 No is a powerful word that is incredible in working towards a goal.
 Begin saying no to yourself daily and you will see your self-discipline rise.